Search Press Releases

 A musically choreographed fireworks display will be simulcast on 94.9 KCMO.
 Prior to the fireworks, the baseball, soccer, softball, and football fields will have DJs, snacks, food truck vendors, face painting, balloon artists, and inflatables for children 12 and under.

 Access to Legacy Park will be closed at 9:00 p.m. to allow all vehicles to park prior to the show or when the parking lots are full.
 Once the venue is full, no additional traffic will be allowed inside the park.
 You are advised to arrive early to allow ample time for parking.
-In case of inclement weather, join us on Friday, July 5, 2024.
+In case of severe weather, join us on Friday, July 5, 2024.
 For more information, call 816-969-1500 or go online to LSParks.net.

 Navigating to Legacy Blast